spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-import-categories/catalog-setup/categories/file-details-category-store.csv.md

 ## Import file dependencies

-The file has the following dependency: *stores.php* configuration file of the Demo Shop PHP project.
+The file has the following dependency: the `stores.php` configuration file of the Demo Shop PHP project.

 ## Import template file and content example